IE: INSPIRE Geoportal Harvesting Checker

 - Web Accessible folder for harvesting combined with ArcGIS Portal or Open Data technology for the Discovery component

-#3 Updated by Michael Lutz over 1 year ago
+#3 Updated by Michael Lutz about 2 years ago

 please use the Geoportal issue tracker for further discussing this issue.